SelfCareMap

 6. Protect Your Peace

 Remember: rest is not selfish.
-It’s sustainable.
+It is sustainable.
+You cannot pour from an empty cup.

 7. Close with Gratitude

 So light that candle.
 Brew that tea.
 Let the world spin without you for a little while.
+You’ve earned this stillness.

 Unwind.
 Replenish.
 Return.